indieweb/wordpress-micropub/readme.md

 * Improve error handling
 * Ensure compliance with Micropub spec
 * Update composer dependencies and include PHPUnit as a development dependency
+* Add nag notice for http domains and the option to diable with a setting

 ### 1.4.3 (2018-05-27)